A comprehensive natural approach to peripheral neuropathy combines antioxidants, herbs, topical solutions, and lifestyle changes.

 Ginkgo Biloba: Boosting Circulation for Nerve Health

 Ginkgo biloba has been a staple in traditional Chinese medicine for thousands of years.
-It’s primary benefit for neuropathy comes from it’s ability to improve circulation, potentially increasing blood flow to peripheral nerves.
+Its primary benefit for neuropathy comes from its ability to improve circulation, potentially increasing blood flow to peripheral nerves.

 Improved circulation can help deliver vital nutrients to nerve tissues and remove waste products more efficiently.
 Some studies have also suggested that ginkgo may have neuroprotective properties, helping to prevent further nerve damage.